 Monsieur Paul (France Pavilion, Epcot)

 If you are in the mood for an upscale French-inspired dining experience, then head on over to Monsieur Paul in Epcot.
-There are two options for dining: a prix fixe menu and a good-sized regular menu as well.
-The prix fixe menu offers a choice of one of three entrees: rib eye, lobster or lamb.
-If none of those inspire you, then the regular menu offers chicken, fish, scallops, duck and beef tenderloin.
-The food quality here is quite good and the prices are on the upper end — but not as high as Narcoossee’s, generally speaking.
-The desserts here are impressive, which you would expect from a French restaurant.
+There are two options for dining: a prix fixe menu and a very good a la carte menu as well.
+The prix fixe menu offers a choice of one several entrees, which can change at any time (but there is typically something that will appeal to any diner).
+If none of those inspire you, then the a la carte menu offers a range of exceptional choices, covering poultry, seafood and a meat dish.
+The food quality here is very good and the service is among the highest you can expect to receive at Walt Disney World (perhaps second only to that at Victoria & Albert’s).
+And leave room for dessert, because the desserts here are impressive (you must try the Sphere), which you would expect from a French restaurant.

 Yak & Yeti (Disney’s Animal Kingdom Park)

 Over in Animal Kingdom Park you will find Yak & Yeti Restaurant.
 Yak & Yeti’s menu is pan Asian and features dishes such as Teriyaki Mahi Mahi and a Kobe Beef Burger, along with wok dishes, noodle bowls and more.
 For a table service restaurant it is not terribly expensive by Disney standards and the food is good.
 If you are in the mood for a casual Asian-inspired dining experience, then Yak & Yeti is a good consistent place to dine.
 My two favourites here are the Korean Short Ribs and the Chicken Tikka Masala.